santanurathod/rudimentary_stock_screener/README.md

-# Buy Score Logic

 ## Note: this is not an investment advice, but a mere sanity check, please do your own due diligence before investing

-This repo contains a personal framework for ranking and comparing companies for investments over a ~2-year horizon.
-It’s not a screener in the conventional sense — it’s meant to balance **growth**, **profitability**, **valuation**, and **financial safety**, and then quantify that balance into a consistent “Buy Score”.

----

 ## the idea and philosophy
 I wanted a scoring logic that sits between quant and intuition: